 Fitting your hearing device

-Part of the fitting process is fine-tuning your instruments to your particular hearing needs.
+Part of the fitting process is fine-tuning your specific hearing aid type to your particular hearing needs.

 This usually takes place over several sessions, after you have worn the instrument in different environments.
 Your feedback to your hearing care professional can help make the adjustments you need.

-Your audiologist will know the options available, technical aspects of the hearing devices and help you choose the right solution for your needs.
+Your audiologist will know the options available, technical aspects for each of the hearing aid types and help you choose the right solution for your needs.
 If you are ready to hear better, give us a call, and we will help you find the perfect fit.

 While surgical intervention may be the optimal treatment for many individuals with hearing impairment, patient preference and their unique medical circumstances may dictate an alternate course.